jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/CSS cheat sheet.md

     <div></div>
 </div>

-- Use the `fr` unit to represent one "part" of the available space
+- The `fr` unit represents one "part" of the available space
 - If some columns are defined with lengths or percentages, `fr` divides the remaining space

 ```css